 The Twitter feed for UKIVAS is @UKIVAS.

 - Group Members

-Richard Watts (co-chair), Mark Little (co-chair), Regional representative (as below), Specialty representative (as below), Research representative (as below), John Mills (patient representative), David Jayne (Industry liaison), Afzal Chaudhry (Information technology), Laura Woodward (secretariat)
+Neil Basu (co-chair), Mark Little (co-chair), Steve McAdoo (treasurer), Regional representative (as below), Specialty representative (as below), Research representative (as below), John Mills (patient representative), David Jayne (Industry liaison), Afzal Chaudhry (Information technology), Laura Woodward (secretariat)

 Registry Steering committee